Cambridge-ICCS/FTorch/pages/troubleshooting.md

 for libtorch which works on Apple Silicon.
 Therefore you should `pip install torch` in this situation and follow the guidance on locating Torch within a virtual environment (venv) for CMake.

+## FAQ

+### Why are inputs to torch models an array?

+The reason input tensors to [[torch_module_forward(subroutine)]] are contained in an array is because it is possible to pass multiple input tensors to the `forward()` method of a torch net.\
+The nature of Fortran means that it is not possible to set an arbitrary number of inputs to the `torch_module_forward` subroutine, so instead we use an single array of input tensors which _can_ have an arbitrary length of `n_inputs`.

+Note that this does not refer to batching data.
+This should be done in the same way as in Torch; by extending the dimensionality of the input tensors.